hunterkalinoski/spotify_extra/README.md

 You must first create an app on your spotify developer dashboard, then enter your app credentials into this file: lib\src\shared\spotify_credentials.dart

+For anyone forking, put your credentials in and then do

+`git update-index --assume-unchanged lib/src/shared/spotify_credentials.dart`

+This will allow you to keep your credentials in your local repo while the remote file stays unchanged

 ## Overview

 Gives you access to some features of the spotify api that aren't available in the spotify app.